Please note: All the information on this website refers to what Wood County CERT was trying

 The lessons learned in Mexico City strongly indicated that a plan to train volunteers to help themselves and others, and become an adjunct to government response, was needed as an essential part of overall preparedness, survival, and recovery.

-The City of Los Angeles Fire Department developed a pilot program to train a group of leaders in a neighborhood watch organization.
+1986: The City of Los Angeles Fire Department developed a pilot program to train a group of leaders in their Neighborhood Watch organization.
 A concept developed involving multi-functional volunteer response teams with the ability to perform basic fire suppression, light search and rescue, and first aid.
 This first team of 30 people completed training in early 1986 and proved that the concept was viable through various drills, demonstrations, and exercises.
 Expansion of the program, however, was not feasible due to limited City resources, until an event occurred in 1987 that impacted the entire area.

 - Educate and train the public and government sectors in